atreyasha/spp-explainability/docs/develop.md

         3.  both have some papers which could be cited to add some relevance

-4. Dedicated modelling
+    2. Dedicated modelling

+        1.  add 2 threads specific arguments to jarvis shell scripts

+        2.  attempt to make normalizer dynamically ignore infinities instead of expecting fixed sizes

+        3.  consider adding back elementwise affine transformations for LayerNorm -\> but this could possibly result in dead patterns to be activated which is an illogical result

+        4.  consider using a generic function for batch minima, since this could be dependent on the semiring

+        5.  encourage learning of wildcards by increasing its scale factor default -\> in case there are not enough

-    1.  change frequency of tensorboard, evaluation and model saving to update-level
+        6.  change frequency of tensorboard, evaluation and model saving to update-level

             1.  update arg parser with new arguments

             2.  update train_inner with new workflow for saving/loading
                 information

             3.  update save checkpoint code with required information

             4.  shift torch hooks around to be more sensible

             5.  convert data object to generator

+        7.  **extra:** repeat grid-search with multiple random seeds -\> do this after all changes

+        8.  **extra:** use parallelized computations to fill up all GPU memory -\> would require reading-up on how to do this safely for a single GPU

 ### Long-term